skejeton/megaman9-nes-test/README.md

 *   `ca65` - 6502 assembler program
 *   `ld65` - 6502 linker program

-If you use Ubuntu or WSL, the commands for installing are:
+If you use Ubuntu or WSL, the command for installing is:

 ```sh
 sudo apt install cc65